filecoin-project/filecoin-ffi/README.md

 #### Release Process

 Create a new entry in the [Changelog](CHANGELOG.md) for the new release.
-If you don't provide a changelog entry, the release will be created with auto-generated release notes.
+If you don't provide any description/body for the new entry, the release will be created with auto-generated release notes.

 ## License